Mike Tyson biography

 Tyson was once again fighting for the heavyweight championship, and the match was a very personal one.
 Tyson made several remarks to Lewis before the fight, including a threat to "eat his children."
 At a January press conference, the two boxers began a brawl that threatened to cancel the match, but the fight was eventually scheduled for June of that year.
 Tyson lost the fight by a knockout, and the defeat signaled the decline of the former champion's career.
 After losing several more fights throughout 2003 and 2005, Tyson announced his retirement.

 To curb expenses, the boxer also sold his upscale mansion in Farmington, Connecticut, to rapper 50 Cent for a little more than $4 million.
-He began crashing on friends' couches and sleeping in shelters, until he landed in Phoenix, Arizona.
-He purchased a home in Paradise Valley for $2.1 million in 2005, which he financed by endorsing products and making cameos on television and in boxing exhibitions.
+He crashed on friends' couches and slept in shelters until he landed in Phoenix, Arizona.
+There, in 2005, he purchased a home in Paradise Valley for $2.1 million, which he financed by endorsing products and making cameos on television and in boxing exhibitions.

 Tyson's life seemed to mellow over the next few years, and the boxer began seeking sobriety by attending Alcoholics Anonymous and Narcotics Anonymous meetings.
-But in 2009, Tyson was dealt another blow when his four-year-old daughter, Exodus, accidentally strangled herself on a treadmill cord in her mother's Phoenix home.
-The tragedy was yet another dark period in Tyson's troubled life.
+But in 2009, Tyson was dealt another blow when his 4-year-old daughter, Exodus, accidentally strangled herself on a treadmill cord in her mother's Phoenix home.
+The tragedy marked yet another dark period in Tyson's troubled life.

-Tyson moved to Phoenix, Arizona.
-He fathered seven known children—Gena, Rayna, Amir, D'Amato Kilrain, Mikey Lorna, Miguel Leon, and Exodus—with multiple women, some of whom continue to remain anonymous to the media.
+Tyson is the father of seven known children—Gena, Rayna, Amir, D'Amato Kilrain, Mikey Lorna, Miguel Leon and Exodus—with multiple women, some of whom continue to remain anonymous to the media.